 VSIs are, in a general sense, guidelines for producing, selling and purchasing products in a sustainable manner.
 Those who sign up to participate in a VSI commit to delivering on certain environmental, social and economic standards.
 These market-based initiatives in turn give assurances to actors across the supply chain: manufacturers and retailers get information about the reliability and safety conditions behind a product, while consumers get information about sustainability efforts undertaken during the product’s life cycle.

 The end goal of VSIs is to have a positive impact on communities, the environment and the economy.

-In the mining sector, examples include the Mining Association of Canada’s Towards Sustainable Mining initiative, the Initiative for Responsible Mining Assurance’s Standard for Responsible Mining, the OECD’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the International Finance Corporation’s Environmental and Social Performance Standards, to name a few.
+In the mining sector, examples include the Mining Association of Canada’s Towards Sustainable Mining initiative, the Initiative for Responsible Mining Assurance’s Standard for Responsible Mining, the Organisation for Economic Co-operation and Development’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the International Finance Corporation’s Environmental and Social Performance Standards, to name a few.

 VSIs for mineral supply chains have, to date, outpaced government regulations.
 However, we’re now seeing a mix of the two becoming increasingly common, as voluntary and obligatory approaches are designed to complement each other.